ewpd4lhc/ewpd4lhc/README.md

 Parametrizations have been calculated from the tables in Ref [^13] and converted to various symmetries.
 There is also the option to include quadratic terms.
 Compared to SMEFTsim additional terms quadratic in dimenson six Wilson coefficients are taken into account.
 The only parametrizations that includes dimension eight contributions.
 Relatively small numerical precision due to the presentation of numbers.

-#### EWPDatNLO
-Parametrization taken from the supplementary material to "Electroweak and QCD corrections to Z and W pole observables in the SMEFT" [^16]

-Features: Only alpha scheme and U35 symmetry, all variables.
-Dimension-six terms only.

-The only parametrization with NLO perturbative corrections.
-NLO corrections modify the values of coefficients appearing at LO and introduce additional coefficients.

 ## References